-Do you know, nowadays even some production parts are manufactured using 3D printing technology which is a Rapid Prototyping technique.
-Rapid Prototyping already replaced many traditional manufacturing processes and going to evolve more in the near future.
+Nowadays, some production parts are manufactured using 3D printing technology, which is a Rapid Prototyping technique.
+Rapid Prototyping already replaced many traditional manufacturing processes and going to evolve more soon.
 Let’s explore more about Rapid Prototyping, the definition of Rapid Prototyping, methods, and advantages.